julianthome/acosolver/README.md

 When executed with 30s time-out, Z3-str2 + modACO-Solver timed-out on 85 cases with a recall of 4.7% and an overall execution time of 44 min.
 CVC4 + modACO-Solver timed out on 31 cases, with a recall of 87.5% and an overall execution time of 15.5 min and solved only one more case as compared to running CVC4 standalone.

-For both solvers, increasing the timeout per test case to 300s did not result in the detection of more vulnerable cases.
-The following table shows the results for in detail.
+For both solvers, increasing the timeout per test case to 300s did not result in the detection of more vulnerable cases as compared to running them with a timeout of 30s.
+The following table shows the results in detail.

 * &Oslash;(timeout: 30s): Execution time of our test subjects with a timeout of 30s per attack condition